apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/setting-up-your-environment.md

 The terminal prompt finds commands in folders listed in an environment variable called PATH.
 We'll need to add node's directory to our $PATH in order for it to work its magic.

-Create a plaintext file called `.profile` in your home directory if you don't already have one and open it with your text editor (if you haven't used one before, you'll get TextEdit):
+Create a plaintext file called `.profile` in your home directory if you don't already have one and open it with your text editor (which will default to TextEdit on a Mac, which is fine):

 ```bash
 touch ~/.profile && open ~/.profile